 Deliberation is implemented in BDI via a central interpreter, which selects goals and plans, updates knowledge and monitors the environment.
-DiPRA instead distributes control among semi-independent modules (goals, plans and actions) which are not centrally selected, but are assigned an activity level proportional to their contextual relevance and operate in parallel; goals and plans having more relevance are more likely to be selected.
+DiPRA instead distributes control among semi-independent, parallel modules (goals, plans and actions) which are assigned an activity level proportional to their contextual relevance; more relevant goals and plans are more likely to be selected.
 Also knowledge is distributed among modules representing beliefs, preconditions or postconditions.
 The only central component, the Reasoner, is only responsible for setting the activity level of the modules once a new Intention is selected.
 In DiPRA, practical reasoning is en emergent property of the modular architecture.

 An advantage of distributed systems is that many situations, such as the conflicts between Goals and means-ends analysis, are resolved on-line by a dynamic, anytime system.
 Many interesting dynamics emerge; for example, two conflicting Goals can influence one another even via energy dynamics in a way that varies with time.
 Or, a given Plan can start with many resources when a Goal is very powerful, be weakened when the Goal weakens, and be stopped when a conflicting Goal grows and inhibits the former.
-All these possibilities have not to be pre-planned, i.e. the exact moment when the Plan stops is not explicitly set but it depends from the dynamics of the system.
+All these possibilities have not to be pre-planned, i.e. the exact moment when the Plan stops is not explicitly set but it depends on the dynamics of the system.
 Moreover, the relations of conflict or cooperation between two Goals have not to be always explicitly represented (with inhibition links) but can emerge as set points of the system's dynamics.